Sikh Federation (UK)

-The group have also criticised a claim by Boris Johnson that “UK Khalistanis” may be “threatening” India.
+The group criticised a claim by Boris Johnson that “UK Khalistanis” may be “threatening” India.
 During his much vaunted trip to India in April 2022, UK Conservative government Prime Minister Boris Johnson claimed the two nations had agreed to set up an “anti-extremist taskforce” to tackle “Khalistani extremists” that were “threatening India”.

-The British Sikh Association defied the Sikh Federation UK for its demand for an independent state for the Sikhs after British Prime Minister Boris Johnson assured that his government does not support the Khalistan movement.
-It further alleges Sikh Federation UK, which is allegedly working on the behest of Pakistan's secret agency ISI.
+The British Sikh Association defied the SFUK for its demand for Khalistan after British Prime Minister Boris Johnson assured that his government does not support the Khalistan movement.
+It further alleged that Sikh Federation UK is working on the behest of Pakistan's secret agency ISI.